 Bandar Seri Begawan, Wednesday, 27th October 2021

-His Majesty Sultan Haji Hassanal Bolkiah Mu’izzaddin Waddaulah ibni Al-Marhum Sultan Haji Omar ‘Ali Saifuddien Sa’adul Khairi Waddien, Sultan and Yang Di-Pertuan of Brunei Darussalam, this evening chaired the 16th East Asia Summit, held virtually via video conference from Baitul Mesyuarah, Istana Nurul Iman.
+His Majesty Sultan Haji Hassanal Bolkiah Mu’izzaddin Waddaulah ibni Al-Marhum Sultan Haji Omar ‘Ali Saifuddien Sa’adul Khairi Waddien, Sultan and Yang Di-Pertuan of Brunei Darussalam, this afternoon chaired the 24th ASEAN Plus Three Summit, held virtually via video conferences from Baitul Mesyuarah, Istana Nurul Iman.

 Ministry of Foreign Affairs